gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - If target platform is Windows, adds a `WindowsResourceCompile` task which takes as input all of the resource files in the source set.
       Naming scheme as per the other language plugins (see `CppNativeBinariesPlugin` for example).
 6. The `WindowsResourcesCompile` task compiles source resources to `.res` format:
-    - For the gcc/clang toolchains, should use [`windres`](http://sourceware.org/binutils/docs/binutils/windres.html) to compile each source file.
     - For the Visual C++ toolchain, should use [`rc`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa381055.aspx) to compile each source file.
     - Should implement this by adding a new tool method on `PlatformToolChain`.
 7. Include the resulting `.res` files as input to the link task  (see `CppNativeBinariesPlugin` for example).